CrowderiaSolution/react-native-expo-boilerplate/README.md

 ---

+For Clear and clean code, we use [EsLint](/project-template/.eslintrc) and Vscode configaration [Editor Configaration](/project-template/.editorconfig)

 ## The API & testing out authentication
 We've created a quick little "API server" on [Google's Firebase Platform](https://firebase.google.com/).
 You can get your own API up and running within minutes too: